 My son recently brought home a punctuation and grammar word sleuth.
-Initially it was an exciting moment where I could finally be involved and contribute in the homework sphere, until I heard this,
+Initially it was an exciting moment where I could finally be involved and contribute in the homework sphere.

 “Ask Mum.
 She’s the writer”